-Trump Administration Plans to Cut Off Most Aid to Palestinian Refugee Program
+Trump Administration to Cut Off Aid to Palestinian Refugee Program

-Multiple outlets reported on Thursday that the Trump administration plans to suspend most aid to a long-running United Nations program that supports Palestinian refugees, the latest in its efforts to exert leverage over Palestinian leadership on key elements of a Middle East peace process.
+Multiple outlets reported on Thursday that the Trump administration plans to suspend hundreds of millions of dollars of aid to a long-running United Nations program that supports Palestinian refugees, the latest in its efforts to exert leverage over Palestinian leadership on key elements of a Middle East peace process.

 The U.S. will hold back $290 million of the $350 million it usually provides to the U.N.
 Relief and Works Agency, which was founded in 1949, a year after Israel’s birth.
+(The Trump administration had released $60 million of the $350 million earlier this year.)
 The U.S. had long been the biggest donor to the agency, providing about 25 percent of its funding; The Guardian reports that Germany plans to make up at least some of the financial shortfall.

 The money goes to Palestinians who live in Gaza and the West Bank, but also in Syria, Lebanon, and Jordan.
 Most are descendants of people who were pushed out of Israel in the run-up to its creation, and they are considered refugees by the U.N.
 But the Trump administration wants to vastly reduce the number of people who are granted that status, from 5 million to about 500,000.
 The new number would only include people who were directly displaced, not their offspring.